Top 5 Client Record Retention Questions

-Client provided records are accounting or other records belonging to the client that were provided to the member by or on behalf of the client, including reproductions of such records.
+- §1.400.200.01 c.
+Client-provided records are accounting or other records, including hardcopy and electronic reproductions of such records, belonging to the client that were provided to the member by, or on behalf of, the client.

 For example, if your client provides you with what appears to be a copy of his or her Form 1099, you should consider that copy to be part of your client’s records and subject to being returned.

 The question you must ask yourself in determining what other workpapers may be considered clients records is: Can someone else complete the work without that schedule?
 If the answer is no, then it would constitute client books and records and must be returned to the client upon request.

 The AICPA Code also provides guidance on member’s workpapers that do NOT constitute client records and therefore do not have to be returned to the client:

 - §1.400.200.01 f.
 Working papers are all other items prepared solely for purposes of the engagement and include items prepared by the